-If the Partner's explosives, propellants, and pyrotechnics are determined by the KSC ESO to pose a risk to NASA KSC personnel, hardware, facilities, NASA visitors, and the public, the following requirements apply.
+If the Partner's explosives, propellants, and pyrotechnics are determined by the KSC Explosive Safety Officer (ESO) to pose a risk to NASA KSC personnel, hardware, facilities, NASA visitors, and the public, the following requirements apply.
 With the approval of the KSC ESO, the Partner may institute alternate requirements/mitigations which provide an equivalent level of safety.

-- a.
-Partners shall meet the requirements of NASA-STD-8719.12, Safety Standard for Explosives, Propellants, and Pyrotechnics. - b.
-The requirements in this chapter are applicable at KSC in addition to the requirements contained in NASA-STD-8719.12, Safety Standard for Explosives, Propellants, and Pyrotechnics. - c.
+a.
+Partners shall meet the requirements of NASA-STD-8719.12, Safety Standard for Explosives, Propellants, and Pyrotechnics.

+b.
 Partner shall provide propellant and explosive commodity data with appropriate information to NASA KSC S&MA for the creation of an Explosive Site Plan in accordance with NASA-STD-8719.12, Safety Standard for Explosives, Propellants, and Pyrotechnics, a supplemental standard to OSHA Regulation 29 CFR 1910.109.
 The completed site plan will be documented in the KSC Facilities Master Plan.